kitschpatrol/dict-en-wiktionary/readme.md

 ### Wiktionary

-This library uses data from [Wiktionary](https://www.wiktionary.org/), which is available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).
+This CSpell dictionary uses data from [Wiktionary](https://www.wiktionary.org/), which is available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).
 Data sourced from Wiktionary is unmodified.

 ### Kaikki.org